ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 -   `utils/rule_dir_json.py` - to generate a JSON tree describing the current content of all guides

--   `utils/rule_dir_stats.py` - for analyzing the JSON tree and finding information about specific rules, products, or summary statistics

--   `utils/rule_dir_diff.py` - for diffing two JSON trees (e.g., before
-    and after a major change), using the same interface as `rule_dir_stats.py`.

 For more information about these utilities, please see their help text.

 To interact with `rule.yml` files and the OVALs inside a rule directory,